This page includes application and guidance forms for Baby Friendly re-accreditation and annual audit, and details of

 Once your organisation has passed Stage 3, it will be accredited as Baby Friendly.
-The initial accreditation lasts for two years; after this, re-accreditations will take place on a regular basis to ensure that the standards are being maintained and to explore how the service is building on the good work it has already done.
+The initial accreditation typically lasts for two years; after this, re-assessments will take place on a regular basis to ensure that the standards are being maintained and to explore how the service is building on the good work it has already done.

 All accredited facilities must collect infant feeding statistics and must audit their implementation of the standards.
 The results of the audit should be used to ensure that high standards are being maintained and improved and annual audit forms (see below) should be sent to the Baby Friendly Initiative office every year.